coffeecoder1337/minibrains/README.md

 # minibrains
 <h1>MiniBrains is the logic game</h1>

-This game is just project for me and my friend-designer portfolio.
+This game is just project for me and my friend-designer.

 <h1>How to run?</h1>
 <p>1.
 Clone or download this repo</p>